 “We have to carefully balance the benefits of the LASIK approach with the overall impact of the flap and the tissue removal on an individual patient’s cornea,” he explains.

-This newest iteration of laser eye surgery for nearsightedness uses a very precise laser to create a disc-shaped piece of tissue inside the cornea that can be removed through a small incision without the need for a flap.
+This newest iteration of laser eye surgery for nearsightedness uses a very precise laser to create a disk-shaped piece of tissue inside the cornea that can be removed through a small incision without the need for a flap.

 It delivers similar vision correction as LASIK but without creating the flap, so it’s less disturbance to the corneal nerves and may be a better option for people who have dry eyes, Dr. Dupps says.